Introduction

 Basic Usage

-After installing the Glistix compiler, here's how you can start working on a new Glistix project straight away:
+Once you're ready, make sure to install the Glistix compiler to your computer.
+Afterwards, here's how you can start working on a new Glistix project straight away:

 1. Use the glistix new NAME command to create a new Glistix project.